IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 A provision is also recorded for nuclear units for which the Group holds a capacity right up to its share of the expected dismantling costs to be borne by the Group.

-• the start of the technical shutdown procedures depends on the facility concerned and on the timing of operations for the nuclear reactor as a whole.
+• the start of the technical shutdown procedures depends on the unit concerned and on the timing of operations for the whole nuclear reactor.
 The shutdown procedures are immediately followed by dismantling operations;

-• the scenario adopted is based on a dismantling program and on timetables that have to be approved by the nuclear safety authorities.
-A dialogue on the safety conditions for the decommissioning and dismantling phases of the power plants has been initiated with the AFCN.
+• the scenario adopted is based on a dismantling program and on timetables that must be approved by the nuclear safety authorities.
+The safety conditions for the shutdown phases have been defined with the Belgian Federal Agency for Nuclear Control (AFCN) for the Doel 3 and Tihange 2 units that have already been shut down.
+The safety conditions for the dismantling phase have not yet been determined.
 The costs may change depending on the outcome of these discussions and the detailed schedule for the implementation of these phases which is currently being defined;

 • costs payable over the long term are calculated by reference to the estimated costs for each nuclear facility, based on a study conducted by independent experts under the assumption that the facilities will be dismantled on a mass basis.
 The costs effectively incurred in the future may differ from the estimates in terms of their nature and timing of payment;

-• fees for handling Class A – low or medium activity and short-lived – and B – low or medium activity and long-lived dismantling waste are determined using the royalty rate established by ONDRAF and include the margins recommended by ONDRAF for waste reclassification risk given the uncertainty over the definition of the criteria for classification in those classes; the difficulty in obtaining operating permits for class A waste storage has led ONDRAF to redefine a technical solution for storage and set a new assessment for 2022;
+• fees for handling category A – low or medium activity and short-lived – and B – low or medium activity and long-lived – dismantling waste are determined using the fee rate set by ONDRAF and approved by its Board of Directors in May 2022;

 • an inflation rate of 2.0% is applied until the dismantling obligations expire in order to determine the value of the future obligation;